dragoonDorise/EmuDeck/latest.md

 0.17.5
 - EmuDeck internal fixes and modularity.. setting it up for great things on the future...
-- New - Steam Input Template for DuckStation with Touchinput (Thanks Moskeeto)
+- New - Steam Input Template for DuckStation with left trackpad Touchinput (Thanks Moskeeto)
 - New - Yuzu appImage ( better performance than the one in discover store ) It is VERY important you let Emudeck run the updates on Yuzu so the data migration can happen seamlessly.
 You will be notified if we find data in the default appimage location and can choose to keep and migrate the old Flatpak data, or you can use the existing AppImage data you have.
         Steam Rom Manager users will need to re-parse for Yuzu to use the new AppImage.
-- New - Storage folder to keep Xemu, Yuzu, and RPCS3 data in the Emulation folder
+- New - Storage folder to keep Xemu, Yuzu, and RPCS3 data in the Emulation folder.
+Migration will happen at the start.
+        You may need to re-parse for rpcs3 installed files.
+- Fix - Dolphin pointer is now right trackpad and works more smoothly.
+If you have SteamGyro setup, motion now works.
 - Fix - DuckStation rom path added.
 New hotkeys added to coincide with Steam Input Template.
 - Fix - Widescreen Hacks are now off by default for all emulators.
+They can be enabled by running in Expert Mode.
 - Fix - PCSX2 Steam Input profile updated so it wont pause on RT.
 (Thanks Wintermute)
 - Fix - Updates won't wipe out EmulationStation-DE custom systems.
 - Fix - Updates won't wipe out EmulationStation-DE scrapes.